Introduction to Bushwalking in NSW

 Although there’s still much to do, we’ve done excellent walks in regional NSW from the coast all the way to the outback.
 The Great Dividing Range runs down the east coast of Australia, and there many walks amongst these mountains, valleys and escarpments.
 The coast is dominated by sandy beaches.
 West of the Great Dividing Range is a mostly flat plateau that is used largely for agriculture, but there are still great walking destinations inland, like Warrumbungle National Park.
 Read on for more info, or go straight to a list of the walks.
 And if you want to learn about walking near Sydney, then go to the Around Sydney page.

 It’s difficult to summarise walks in NSW because its a big and varied place, but many of our walks have been in areas that are similar to Sydney and surrounds: grand sandstone cliffs, thick Eucalypt forests, and sandy beaches.
-The main exceptions are the alpine walks in Kosciuszko National Park, which are described in more detail below, and the walks we did on our first road trip to the outback.
-These outback walks were prior to both my Facebook and Google accounts, so I’ll have to dig out those photos from somewhere.
+The main exceptions are the alpine walks in Kosciuszko National Park, which are described in more detail below, a few walks around the spectacular gorges of the New England Tablelands, and the walks we did on our first road trip to the outback.

 Finding Track Notes

-There are guide books for various regions in NSW, and we used Take a Walk in Southern NSW & the ACT (by John & Lyn Daly) for a number of walks in southern NSW.
-They have more walks than most guide books, but note that their track notes tend to be a bit briefer, and they are sometimes optimistic regarding the reader’s ability to navigate suggested off-track alternatives.
+There are guide books for various regions in NSW, and we used Take a Walk in Southern NSW & the ACT by John and Lyn Daly, and Best Walks of the Southern Highlands and also of the Shoalhaven, both by John and Gillian Souter, for a number of walks in southern NSW.
 We’ve also used the NSW National Parks and Wildlife Service website, and the website Trail Hiking Australia is good for walks across the country.